ACFS Archive Login Register My Manuscripts

 • 3.
 Original articles are papers reporting the results of basic and clinical investigations that are sufficiently well documented to be acceptable to critical readers.

 • 4.
-Case reports, literature reviews, and ideas and innovations deal with clinical cases of surgical interest or innovation.
+Case reports, case report and literature review, and ideas and innovations deal with clinical cases of surgical interest or innovation.

 • 5.
 Continuing medical education describes recent approaches and developments in craniofacial surgery for practitioners or trainees.